nmke-de/vs/readme.md

 5. verse number,
 6. verse content

 in each line, tab-separated.
-If you use anthing comparable in scale to a bible, I advise you to use a script to generate the file.
+If you use anthing comparable in scale to a bible, for example a bible, I advise you to use a script to generate the file.

 Then, proceed with the following steps: